Executive Compensation Jobs in USA with Visa Sponsorship

 Does Executive Compensation qualify for H-1B sponsorship?

 Yes.
-Executive Compensation roles typically qualify as specialty occupations under H-1B rules because they require a bachelor's degree or higher in a specific field such as finance, human resources, or business.
+Executive Compensation roles typically qualify as specialty occupations under H-1B visa rules because they require a bachelor's degree or higher in a specific field such as finance, human resources, or business.
 Employers must demonstrate the position is complex enough to require that theoretical and practical expertise, senior roles with equity design and regulatory compliance components generally satisfy this standard.

 What degree do I need for an Executive Compensation role to be sponsored?